Top 15 Venture Capital Firms Investing in Logistics

 4. Ironspring Ventures

-Based in Austin, Texas, Ironspring Ventures is a firm that leads and co-leads early-stage investments in companies that are digitizing core industrial sectors.
-Founded in 2019, they specialize in construction, manufacturing, transport, and logistics.
+Ironspring Ventures is an Austin-based firm that leads and co-leads seed and early-stage investments.
+They focus on companies modernizing core industrial sectors like construction, manufacturing, and logistics.

-- Industries of focus: Construction, Manufacturing, Logistics, Supply Chain Management, Clean Energy
+- Industries of focus: Construction, Manufacturing, Logistics, Alternative Energy

 - Founded: 2019